x-atlas-consortia/data-sankey/README.md

 <react-consortia-sankey id='js-sankey' options={btoa(JSON.stringify(ops))} />
 ```

 `setOptions` will then be available once shadow DOM is ready.
 You may need to make a check for this depending on your environment.
-Either with Mutation Observer or a `setTimeout`/`setInterval` callback that assets `el.setOptions` is not undefined.
+Either with [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) or a `setTimeout`/`setInterval` callback that asserts `el.setOptions` is not `undefined`.
 ```
 const el = document.getElementById('js-sankey')
 el.setOptions({